Cluster Conference "Africa*n Relations: Modalities Reflected"

 Africa Multiple Cluster of Excellence

-The second Cluster conference is scheduled for mid-July 2021.
+The second Cluster conference takes place on14-17 July 2021.
 It will provide a platform for the global African Studies community to present and debate the latest developments in the field.
-Focusing on the topic of “Modalities” and taking place in a hybrid format, this will be the first in a series of conferences devoted to the Cluster’s annual themes.
+Focusing on the topic of “Modalities” this will be the first in a series of conferences devoted to the Cluster’s annual themes.

-One of the highlights of the 2021 annual conference will be the first annual Okwui Enwezor Distinguished Lecture.
-Established as a new lecture series in early 2021, it is designed to feature a prominent artist, curator, or scholar who will engage with groundbreaking contributions to the rethinking of African arts in a global perspective.
-The renowned art historian Chika Okeke-Agulu from Princeton University will deliver the first edition of the lecture series in honour of the late Okwui Enwezor as part of the Cluster conference on July 15, 2021. (sg)
+A further highlight will be the first annual Okwui Enwezor Distinguished Lecture, a new lecture format jointly introduced by the Africa Multiple Cluster and Iwalewahaus, where a prominent artist, curator, or scholar will engage with groundbreaking contributions to the rethinking of African arts in a global perspective.
+The inaugural Okwui Enwezor lecturer will be the renowned art historian Chika Okeke-Agulu from Princeton University, who will speak in the evening of July 15.

-- To find the programme of the conference, please click here.
+- For the programm of the conference, please click here.

 - To find the abstract book of the conference, please click here.